 Data then Gut

-This is a great way to clearly prioritize resources and systematically resolve issues in the order of highest business impact.
-Speaking of business impact, maybe the frequency does not give an issue your highest business impact.
-Maybe the volume of waste per issue determines the highest business impact.
-In this case, you simply measure the issue by its waste volume.
-Or even better, you can measure it by frequency and waste volume to even better guide your decisions.
-This sounds very simple but watch your next meeting and take note how often the gut leads before data.
-Using the gut has its place, but when you have time to make the decision regarding prioritizing issue resolution, using data as your initial guide will help prevent blinding yourself to the true value, and better optimize your results.
+Issue quantification is a great way to prioritize valuable resources and systematically resolve issues in order of their most significant business impact.
+Speaking of business impact, identifying the frequency may not always give an issue your highest business impact.
+Maybe the volume of waste per product has a more significant business impact.
+In this case, you measure the problem by its waste volume.
+Or you can measure it by frequency and waste volume to better guide your decisions.
+Data versus Gut sounds very simple, but observe your next meeting and note how often the Gut leads before the data.
+Using the Gut has its place, but when you decide on issue resolution, using data as your initial guide will help prevent blinding yourself to the actual value and better optimize your results.

-Speaking of time, if you want to get an edge on making great decisions in any situation, check out the article “Making Good Decisions, Every Time” in the blog section.
+Speaking of time, if you want to get an edge on making correct decisions in any situation, check out the article “Making Good Decisions, Every Time” in the blog section.

-Once you see your team fall off the path and follow their guts without true data, take a step back and compare the decision against the data.
-Even if it only verifies the decision, it’s always worth checking the data first.
-Using resources and time in non-value tasks is a negative return investment and should be avoided by leadership.
+Once you see your team fall off the path and follow their Gut without data, take a step back and compare their decision against the data.
+Even if it only substantiates the conclusion, it’s always worth checking the data first.
+Using resources and time on non-value tasks is a negative return investment and should be avoided by leadership.